 North America had its own pivot area.

-Fourth, Mackinder might have looked at North America and speculated that it, too, had its own pivot area and the world’s second largest temperate one, namely, the Mackenzie River basin and the Canadian-Alaskan coastal areas draining to the Arctic Ocean.
+Fourth, Mackinder might have looked at North America and speculated that it, too, had its own pivot area, namely, the Mackenzie River basin and the Canadian-Alaskan coastal areas draining to the Arctic Ocean.
 The North American pivot area might possibly have included the northern reaches of the Great Plains along the largely non-navigable reaches of the Missouri River, lying at roughly the same latitude as the Central Asian steppes.
-Great Native American horse tribes that first incorporated horses brought from Europe by the Spanish perhaps as early as the mid-17th century and ranging from tribal people like the Comanche in the Southwest, to the Sioux in the central Dakota Badlands, to the Cree in western Canada, would have played the role of an historically unfulfilled central grassland “horde” threatening European settlements on the Great Lakes or the Atlantic coast of North America.
-Because of a significantly different continental morphology and the absence of a centrally located sea like the Mediterranean or Caribbean, Mackinder could have labeled Asia not as the inland core of the world, but simply an inland core area that was significantly larger than any other temperate inland pivot area anywhere else around the world.
+Great Native American horse tribes that first incorporated horses brought from Europe by the Spanish perhaps as early as the mid-17th century and ranging from tribal people like the Comanche in the Southwest, Sioux in the central Dakota Badlands, or Cree in western Canada could have all played the role of the interior power whose land mobility threatened European maritime settlements along the Great Lakes or the Atlantic coast of North America.
+Because of a significantly different continental morphology and the absence of a centrally located sea like the Mediterranean or Caribbean, Mackinder could have labeled Asia not as the only inland core of the world, but simply an inland core area that was significantly larger than any other inland pivot area anywhere else around the world.
+In addition, Mackinder might have more mentioned, as apparently he did in writings, and in order to strengthen his general mobility thesis, the existence of other massive pivot areas like the Sahara and its impact on the history of West African imperial states like the Kanem-Bornu or Songhai empires, whose power was based on land-based or at least interior, non-coastal river-based mobility.

 Map 4: Polar azimuthal equal-area projection of Mackinder’s map, with potential Canadian-Alaska “pivot area” of landlocked basins.